Code-Institute-Submissions/crate-o-wine/README.md

 #### To run it locally on the command line (OSX / Linux):

+Ensure you have [git](https://git-scm.com/) installed before running the following commands:

 ```
 > git clone https://github.com/kenwilde1/crate-o-wine.git
 > cd crate-o-wine/